benzene structure header image

 Dibromobenzene

 If more bromine is added then obviously you can replace more of the hydrogen atoms in a benzene ring with bromine atoms.
-While only one bromobenzene isomer is produced, in theory four isomers of dibromobenzene should be able to be produced if Kekulé proposed structure for benzene is correct.
-The structures of these four isomers are shown below:
+While only one monobromobenzene isomer is produced, in theory four isomers of dibromobenzene should be able to be produced if Kekulé proposed structure for benzene is correct.
+The structures of these four isomers are shown in the two images below.
+According to Kekulé’s proposed structure for benzene there should be two isomers of 1,2-dibromobenzene, however only one isomer was ever isolated.
+These two isomers are shown in the image below and you should see that they differ only in the position of the carbon carbon double bonds (C=C).
+3d models to show the structure of the two isomers of 1,2-dibromobenzene based on Kekule's proposed structure of benzene Now only one isomer of 1,3-dibromobenzene and 1,4-dibromobenzene are able to form according to Kekulé’s proposed structure and these two isomers are shown below: The 1,3 and 1,4 isomers of dibromobenzene.

-The problem Kekulé had was simple, his theory predicted that there should be 4 isomers of a disubstituted benzene ring such as the one shown above.
+The problem Kekulé had was simple, his theory predicted that there should be 4 isomers of a disubstituted benzene ring such as the ones shown above.
 However in practice only 3 isomers could be synthesised and isolated.
 The problem was that only one isomer of 1,2-dibromobenzene could be isolated.
 You can probably guess what Kekulé's answer to this was!
-Simple the two possible 1,2-dibromobenzene isomers cannot be isolated because they interconvert rapidly between each isomer.
-The position of the carbon carbon double bonds is rapidly changing and oscillating between the two possible positions as shown below so it is not possible to isolate any one particular isomer:
+Simple the two possible 1,2-dibromobenzene isomers cannot be isolated because they interconvert rapidly between each of the two distinct isomers.
+The position of the carbon carbon double bonds is rapidly changing and oscillating between the two possible positions as shown in the image below so it is not possible to isolate any one particular isomer:

 Kekulé's proposal to explain why only one